SizunJiangLab/CRS/CRS_Project_Data_Description.md

 ## Conclusion

-The CRS project data represents a comprehensive resource for studying Cytokine Release Syndrome through multiple modalities (scRNA-seq and spatial transcriptomics) and sources (public and in-house).
+The CRS project data represents a comprehensive resource for studying Chronic rhinosinusitis through multiple modalities (scRNA-seq and spatial transcriptomics) and sources (public and in-house).
 The datasets are well-processed with detailed annotations, making them ready for advanced integrative analyses to understand the cellular and molecular basis of CRS pathology.